fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 ---

-The funeral for Riza was small.

-Too small.

-Only three relatives came.
-The others stayed home, murmuring about debt, about travel, about the rain.
-But Anna heard something else behind the excuses—**fear**.
-The kind people clothe in logistics.

-Tatay Lito stood at the grave’s edge, lips moving in silent prayer.
-The priest hadn’t come.
-The coffin had no weight.

-And no one asked to see the child.

-Later that day, as Anna hung clothes out back, a neighbor passed by and paused awkwardly at the fence.

-“Strange,” she said, glancing at the ground.
-“Riza said the baby was kicking just two days before.”

-Anna nodded slowly.

-The woman hesitated.
-“And… you felt yours move today, yes?”

-“Yes.”

-A pause.

-The neighbor whispered, “Then thank God.
-Light a candle.
-And don’t eat anything left at your doorstep.”

-Then she walked on.

----

 That evening, Miguel stayed outside after dinner, fiddling with the bamboo gate.
 It squeaked too easily; he wanted to reinforce it, maybe string something across the top.

 Anna watched him from the window—then noticed she wasn’t alone.